-For bathroom walls, you’ll want to use a water-resistant (WR) plasterboard such Gyprock Aquachek.
+For bathroom walls, you’ll want to use a water-resistant (WR) plasterboard such as Gyprock Aquachek.

 Use an acrylic stud adhesive and screws to fix the plasterboard to the studs.
 Again, you want to minimise the number of joins in the sheets, so purchase sheets at sizes to fit your space.

-For the ceiling, you’ll also want to use a water-resistant (WR) plasterboard such Gyprock Aquachek.
+For the ceiling, you’ll also want to use a water-resistant (WR) plasterboard such as Gyprock Aquachek.

 The ceiling and walls are then set and ready for painting and tiling.

 Next, turn your attention to the window and door.
 The tiles need to be laid to bud up to the architraves, so they need to be installed prior to tiling.

 Regarding the window, you have options here.
 You don’t have to add architraves around the window.
 In fact, it’s more on-trend not to.
 The fashionable thing to do today is to tile inside the reveals and forgo architraves on the window.
 However, for this to be feasible, the window needs a 20-25mm (minimum) gap between the frame and the removal.
 This gap is required to install the Fibre Cement board, then the grout and then the tile.
 If the window has a 15-20mm gap, tiling the reveal is still an option; instead of using Fibre Cement board, the tiles are applied directly to the reveal with Sika tile adhesive.